West Elm

 Construction Honesty and Long-Term Expectations

-The Nassau's construction is West Elm standard: kiln-dried hardwood frame, corner-blocked joints, sinuous springs.
+The Nassau's construction is West Elm standard: kiln-dried wood frame, corner-blocked joints, sinuous springs.
 The modular connection system uses concealed hardware that allows individual pieces to attach without visible brackets or bolts.
 Owners who have assembled the Nassau report that the connection is secure and does not require periodic tightening under normal use, which is a meaningful quality indicator for a modular system.

-The seat cushions are foam-core with a down-and-fiber blend wrap, and the cushion density is consistent with what West Elm uses across their upholstered line.
+The seat cushions are foam-core with a fiber wrap, and the cushion density is consistent with what West Elm uses across their upholstered line.
 Long-term owners report the typical pattern: good comfort and shape retention in the first year to 18 months, gradual compression in high-use areas beginning in year two.
 This is not catastrophic, but it is predictable, and buyers who have owned West Elm upholstered furniture before will recognize the timeline.
 The cushion covers are zipper-removable on most configurations, which allows for dry cleaning and for potential insert replacement if loft loss becomes significant.

 Comparison Shopping Context